 If your campaign is targeting just the Display Network, instead of paying by the click, you can pay by the number of times your ad is viewably shown.
 That's called cost-per-thousand viewable impressions (vCPM) bidding, since you pay for every 1,000 times that your ad appears and is viewable.
 If you're mostly interested in getting your name or logo in front of lots of people, this is a smart option.
 Learn how ads are measured as viewable

 Viewable CPM bidding, like CPC manual bidding, lets you set bids at the ad group level, or for individual placements.

 Focus on conversions (for Search and Display ads)

-With this advanced bidding method, you tell Google Ads the amount that you're willing to pay for a conversion, or cost-per-acquisition (CPA).
+With this advanced bidding method, you tell Google Ads the amount that you're willing to pay for a conversion, or cost per action (CPA).
 A conversion (sometimes called an acquisition) is a particular action that you want to see on your website.
 Often that's a sale, but it could be an email sign-up or some other action.
-You pay for each click, but Google Ads will automatically set your bids for you to try to get you as many conversions as possible at the cost-per-acquisition you specified.
+You pay for each click, but Google Ads will automatically set your bids for you to try to get you as many conversions as possible at the cost per action that you specified.

 To use CPA bidding you must have conversion tracking turned on, among other things, so CPA bidding is suited for intermediate and advanced Google Ads users.

 If your main goal is to evaluate how engaged viewers are with your video content, where they choose to watch your videos, and when they drop off from watching your content, you'll use cost-per-view (CPV) bidding.
 With CPV bidding, you'll pay for video views and other video interactions, such as clicks on the calls-to-action overlay (CTAs), cards and companion banners.